YuliiaKharchenko/pands-project/README.md

 * <span style="color:purple">__Boxplots.png__</span>

 > File format: PNG image.
-Description: Box plots provide a visual summary of the distribution of data, еhey are useful for identifying outliers and comparing the distribution of variables across different categories or groups.
+Description: Box plots provide a visual summary of the distribution of data, they are useful for identifying outliers and comparing the distribution of variables across different categories or groups.

 * <span style="color:purple">__Corelation_matrix.png__</span>